12 Idiomatic Expressions with animals in German

 8. Sie ist bekannt wie ein bunter Hund

-Literally: She is as well known as a brightly-coloured dog.
+Literally: She is as well known as a brightly-colored dog.

-If there was a coloured dog in there neighbourhood, then everyone would recognize it.
+If there was a colored dog in the neighborhood, then everyone would recognize it.

 The same is true for some people:

-“Do you know Sarah?” – “Of course I do … everyone knows her: she’s on every party – sie ist bekannt wie ein bunter Hund!”
+“Do you know Sarah?” – “Of course I do … everyone knows her: she’s at every party – sie ist bekannt wie ein bunter Hund!”

-This phrase doesn’t refer to celebrities but to people who everyone seems to know in your community, neighbourhood or company.
+This phrase doesn’t refer to celebrities but to people who everyone seems to know in your community, neighborhood, or company.

 9. Da steppt der Bär